 The prices of petrol and diesel in the UAE will fall next month, it has been announced.

-The breakdown in price per litre for June is as follows:
+The breakdown in fuel price per litre for November is as follows:

 • Super 98: Dh3.03, from Dh3.44 in October (down by 11.9 per cent)